SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

+To prevent the generation of illegal solutions, such invalid commutation pairs are filtered out during chromosome construction and mutation.
+Consequently, all chromosomes generated by the GA inherently satisfy hardware connectivity constraints, and no additional repair or rejection step is required.
+In practice, this design prevents the occurrence of invalid candidates, ensuring that the GA search is confined to the space of hardware-compliant circuits.

 Alg.~\ref{alg:ga} presents the full GA procedure, with its primary functionalities being summarized as follows: \begin{itemize} \item \textbf{Initialization:} Given an input circuit, commutation rules are applied randomly to generate new candidate solutions.
-This process is repeated $3 \times n_{\text{species}}$ times to create the initial population.
-(Line 1)
+This process is repeated $3 \times n_{\text{species}}$ times to create the initial population (Line 1 in Alg.~\ref{alg:ga}). \begin{example} Suppose the input circuit shown in Fig.~\ref{fig:ga_eg}(b), and the architecture graph shown in Fig.~\ref{fig:ga_eg}(a) are given, and let the number of species be set to $n_{\text{species}} = 3$.
+We then randomly generate $3 \times n_{\text{species}} = 9$ candidate solutions.
+We show 3 candidate solutions denoted as $s_1$, $s_2$, and $s_3$, as illustrated in Fig.~\ref{fig:ga_eg}(c)–(e).
+For the candidate solution $s_1$, we first apply SWAP commutation rule~4 to exchange the SWAP gate $g_4$ with the CNOT gate $g_3$.
+Subsequently, SWAP commutation rule~1 is applied to exchange the SWAP gate $g_4$ with the Hadamard gate $g_0$.
+As a result, the solution $s_1$ is encoded as $s_1 = \{(g_3, g_4), (g_4, g_0)\}$.
+Solutions $s_2$ and $s_3$ are constructed in an analogous manner. \end{example}

 \item \textbf{Evaluation:} Each derived candidate solution is assessed using a predefined fitness function: